hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 7. Removed `.fx` folder
     > Content under this folder is no longer used.

 > All existing files will be moved into `.backup` folder for your reference.
-You can safely delete the `.backup` folder after you have compared and reviewed the changes.
+You can safely delete the `.backup` folder after you reviewed the changes.

 ## Restore your project configuration